 In short, if your audience appreciates your writing, your best stuff will organically find its way onto social bookmarking sites.
 Thus, your focus should be on maintaining and growing your audience, not gaming social bookmarking sites.

-Building a Better Blog for 2007 is a month-long series at The Simple Dollar, outlining steps you can take to build a long-term healthy blog that will attract readers.
+Building a Better Blog is a month-long series at The Simple Dollar, outlining steps you can take to build a long-term healthy blog that will attract readers.
 Jump ahead to the next essay, Don’t Know It All, or back to the previous one, Don’t Chase Away Your Readers.